1. Statement on Corporate Governance

 ArcticZymes Technologies’ products and capabilities are protected via a large portfolio of patents and over 20 years know-how in innovating and manufacturing enzymes.

-The Board of Directors has developed a plan where targets, risk assessment and strategies are evaluated on an annual basis.
+The Board of Directors has developed a plan where targets, risk assessment and strategies are evaluated at least on an annual basis.

 The Company’s activities are also described in Article 3 of the Articles of Association and are posted on the Company’s website and published in the current annual report.